-Background picture: CREDIT: Nature downloaded from pixabay.com.
+Background picture on website: CREDIT: Nature downloaded from pixabay.com.

 Translate This Page

 ON THIS WEBSITE YOU WILL FIND: SHORT BIO OF AUTHOR, E-BOOKS, ARTICLES, POEMS, STORIES, children's books, novels, EDUCATION RESOURCES (DESIGN AND VISUAL COMMUNICATION (DVC), ACADEMIC WORK, RESEARCH, and MUCH more.

 This website contains some of the resources of William van Zyl as a writer and post graduate student .
 His writing covers many genres, and he has a wide interest.
 His writing includes: stories (novel), poetry (English and Afrikaans), commentaries & articles, Design and Visual Communication, STEM Education, he provides teaching resources/lesson/plans/ and ideas, and writes about some Christian aspects of life.
 See https://fivehousepublishing.com/ for details.
 Design and Visual Communication work/resources are shared on this site (secondary school).
 A range of STEM- and STEAM Education (Science,Technology, Engineering, Art, and Mathematics) e-books are available at Five House Publishing.
 Of his academic work (APA Style), dissertations, and some resources of his some interesting things about the author and his activities are shared here.
 Links to all his publications are provided.

 The website includes a range of educational related resources like Open Education, Global Development Education, Neoliberalism, Education for Sustainability, Environmental Education, Peer Learning, Gifted and Talented Students, Technology Education, DVC (Design and Visual Communication), Biomimetics, Sustainable Architecture, 3-D printing, and more.
 Some references to the experiences of William are included to highlight aspects of his career (photographs with captions).